-We completed TDRs of certain production and intermediate term loans during the six months ended June 30, 2017, and 2016.
-Our recorded investment in these loans just prior to restructuring was \$667 million and \$194 million during the six months ended June 30, 2017, and 2016, respectively.
-Our recorded investment in these loans immediately following the restructuring was \$667 million and \$192 million during the six months ended June 30, 2017, and 2016, respectively.
+Pre-modification represents the outstanding recorded investment of the loan just prior to restructuring and post-modification represents the outstanding recorded investment of the loan immediately following the restructuring.
 The recorded investment of the loan is the unpaid principal amount of the receivable increased or decreased by applicable accrued interest and unamortized premium, discount, finance charges, and acquisition costs and may also reflect a previous direct charge-off.